Skip to content

 1. Go to Settings > System.

-3. Set directory to store your backups.
+3. Set the directory to store your backups.

 4. Go to Settings > Tasks.